Signs of The Ineffective Leader

 Management- The act of effectively getting things done through other people.

 So, if you are a “Manager” or an “Owner”, understand your primary role is to delegate tasks to competent workers.
 Not to be a “worker bee” doing 15 jobs at once when realistically, your only qualified to do a couple of them well.
 Do yourself, your employees and your clients the favor of knowing the difference and act appropriately.
+An ineffective leader is not one that can build a sustainable business.

 If you want to speak to a Lawyer about your business, Contact us.